open-xchange/appsuite-middleware/documentation/components/mail_authenticity/mail_authentticity.md

 In general the feature can be enabled with the property `com.openexchange.mail.authenticity.enabled` which by default is set to `false`.

-Once enabled a boolean JSlob entry under `io.ox/mail//features/authenticity` indicates that to the client.
+Once enabled, a boolean JSlob entry under `io.ox/mail//features/authenticity` indicates that to the client.
 It's existance can be verified with a simple `GET` call over the jslob module, e.g.
 ```
 GET http://{{server}}/appsuite/api/jslob?action=get&id=io.ox/mail&session={{session}}
 ```